frankely/PointOfSale/README.md

-# README (THIS IS JUST A EXCERCISE) DO NOT USE THIS
+# README (THIS IS JUST AN EXCERCISE) DO NOT USE THIS

 This README would normally document whatever steps are necessary to get your application up and running.